Shefali74/DA_content/Blog/dynamic-pr-environment/README.md

 ### 2. Configure GitHub Secrets

-From `terraform output`, set these in your repo Settings > Secrets and variables > Actions:
+From `terraform output`, set these in repo Settings > Secrets:

 | Secret | Value |
 |--------|-------|